CleverCloud/documentation/content/doc/applications/dotnet/_index.md

 </Project>
 ```

 Compiled dependencies are cached by default to speed up deployments.
-You can disable dependencies caching completely by removing the `CC_CACHE_DEPENDENCIES` environment variable.
+You can turn off dependencies caching completely by removing the `CC_CACHE_DEPENDENCIES` environment variable.

 If you want to rebuild your application from scratch, you can select "rebuild and restart" from the console or launch `clever restart --without-cache` from [CLI](https://github.com/CleverCloud/clever-tools)